-Other price risk is the risk that the value of a financial instrument will fluctuate as a result of changes in market and commodity prices.
+Other price risk is the risk that the value of a financial instrument will fluctuate as a result of changes in market prices.

 The Company's other price risk includes equity price risk, whereby investment in marketable securities are held for trading financial assets with fluctuations in quoted market prices recorded at FVTPL.
-There is no separately quoted market value for the Company's investments in the shares of certain strategic investments.
+There is no separately quoted market value for the Company's investments in the shares of certain investments.

 As certain of the Company's marketable securities are carried at market value and are directly affected by fluctuations in value of the underlying securities, the Company considers its financial performance and cash flows could be materially affected by such changes in the future value of the Company's marketable securities.
-Based upon the net exposure as at December 31, 2017 and assuming all other variables remain constant, a net increase or decrease of 60% (2016 - 100%) in the market prices of the underlying securities would increase or decrease respectively net (loss) income by \$472,000 (2016 - \$955,000).
+Based upon the net exposure as at March 31, 2018 and assuming all other variables remain constant, a net increase or decrease of 35% (December 31, 2017 - 60%) in the market prices of the underlying securities would increase or decrease respectively net (loss) income by \$342,000 (December 31, 2017 - \$472,000).

-In February 2017, the Company adopted a normal course issuer bid whereby the Company may acquire up to 10.9 million common shares of the Company, and shall pay the prevailing market price at the time of purchase (Note 12(b)(i)).
+In February 2017, the Company adopted a normal course issuer bid whereby the Company may acquire up to 10.9 million common shares of the Company, and shall pay the prevailing market price at the time of purchase (Note 12(b)).
 The cash consideration paid for any such purchases would have been subject to fluctuations in the market price of its common shares.
 The normal course issuer bid terminated on February 7, 2018.

-Notes to the Consolidated Financial Statements For the Years ended December 31, 2017, 2016 and 2015 (tabular dollar amounts expressed in thousands of United States dollars, except per share amounts)
+(tabular dollar amounts expressed in thousands of United States dollars, except per share amounts)